-'E' east of Greenwich 'W' west of Greenwich
+'E' East of Greenwich Meridian'W' West of Greenwich Meridian

-hhhh altitude above WGS84 ellipsoid in meters
+hhhh Altitude above WGS84 ellipsoid in meters

-<ETX> End-Of-Text, ASCII Code 03h
+<ETX> End-of-Text, ASCII code 03h

-10.2.6 Format of the NMEA 0183 String (RMC)
+12.2.6 Format of the NMEA 0183 String (RMC)

-The NMEA String is a sequence of 65 ASCII characters starting with the '\$GPRMC' character and ending with the characters CR (carriage return) and LF (line-feed).
-The format is:
+The NMEA 0183 RMC String is a sequence of 65 ASCII characters starting with the string '\$GPRMC' and ending with the characters CR (Carriage Return) and LF (Line Feed).
+The format is as follows:

-\$GPRMC,hhmmss.ss,A,bbbb.bb,n,lllll.ll,e,0.0,0.0,ddmmyy,0.0,ahh<CR><LF> hhmmss.ss the current time:
+\$GPRMC,hhmmss.ff,A,bbbb.bb,n,lllll.ll,e,0.0,0.0,ddmmyy,0.0,a\hh<CR><LF> sent with one-bit accuracy at the change of each second

-The letters printed in italics are replaced by ASCII numbers or letters where as the other characters are part of the time string.
-The groups of characters as defined below:
+The letters printed in italics are replaced by ASCII-formatted numbers, whereas the other characters are directly part of the time string.
+The groups of characters are as defined below: